 Are you doing a fluorescent lighting retrofit to LED?
 Read about your options here.

 T5s are fluorescent tubes that are 5/8 of an inch in diameter.
-These are the newest development in the wide world of fluorescent tubes.
+These are the newest development in the fluorescent family.
 Although they are the smallest, they are the most energy efficient and brightest.
 In fact, some T5s last up to 90,000 hours.

 Because of their energy efficiency and light output (i.e. lumen output), you see a lot of high output T5s used in warehouse fixtures.
 You’ll also see them in over the counter lighting, shelf lighting, or cubby lighting in retail spaces because of their compact size.